 Laser Inventory Registration

 For all areas containing lasers, the PI, lead researcher, or supervisor is responsible for providing EH&S with an up-to-date inventory of those lasers.
 This information must include the manufacturer, model and serial number of the unit, along with its location, laser classification, wavelength(s) of radiation, power, pulse details (for pulsed lasers), the laser medium, beam divergence, and the intended application for the unit.
 Researchers who have already submitted a registration form do not need to re-submit this document unless they wish to modify their inventory.
 Please send completed forms to Andrew Lawson (LSO).

 Users of Class 3b and 4 laser systems should be offered initial medical evaluations prior to their laser use.
 EH&S has arranged with a contracting medical center to perform these evaluations.
 Contact EH&S at (412) 268-8182 for further detail.

-All laser users should attend the EH&S Laser Safety Training class; it is MANDATORY for users of Class 3b and Class 4 lasers.
+All laser users should attend the EH&S Laser Safety Training class; it is MANDATORY for users of Class 3b and Class 4 lasers lasers (users of Confocal Microscopes are exempt from this requirement).
 Check the EH&S training page for further information.

 Protecting Yourself from Laser Overexposure